Genevieve Morris

-More recently, she has starred in the crime comedy series No Activity as dispatch officer Carol.
+Morris starred in the crime comedy series No Activity as dispatch officer Carol.
 She also starred as a sonographer in a Doritos television commercial which was the runner-up in the 2016 Crash the Super Bowl competition.

-In 2017, Morris was diagnosed with non-Hodgkin’s lymphoma, forcing her to pull out of a starring role in comedy series Sando with her role re-cast while she sought treatment.
+In 2017, Morris was diagnosed with non-Hodgkin's lymphoma, forcing her to pull out of a starring role in comedy series Sando with her role re-cast while she sought treatment.
 Morris is in remission after chemotherapy, and continued guest roles in The Family Law and True Story with Hamish & Andy as well as stage work.

 In 2019, Morris joined the second season of comedy Squinters.
+Morris was named as part of the Deadloch cast for series 2.